 The Chinese couple clearly represent the old, traditional understanding of the swastika, while Henry represents the modern bastardization eclipsing tradition.
 What else do we know about Henry?
 We’ve actually known him since B2: he’s the student in dark sunglasses, and the boy who sold Faith a cricket.
 In his first spoken line he tells his teacher he could make money selling crickets because they “get you high as balls.”
 By D3, now in his late twenties, he’s become the kind of person we’ve all had to sit next to on an airplane whose obnoxiousness made the flight feel twice the length.
 He dismisses his wife with the phrase “Chicks, am I right?” and seems creepily interested when Jay mentions drugs.
 He says “guys like us, gotta stick together,” presumably referring to those drugs.
 And in this section, he’s awfully amused by swastikas.

 Henry represents the recent swell of ultra-toxic wings of the alt-right in American politics.
+(The phrase ‘alt-right’ is a contentious one, but the swastika is a contentious symbol, too, so I’m rolling with it.)
 He’s not yet totally revealed his alignment to that group, but such people seldom do except in mobs.
 I’m not talking about Republicans, or conservatives, or Libertarians, or whatever (in general, at least; zealots in any political branch can push ideals too far): I’m talking about edge-lords who balk at such conventional company and invent trendy new titles to disguise their scorn for human decency and diversity.
 (EDIT: I wrote this before the white supremacist rally in Charlottesville, VA, but it shows the cultural timeliness of Henry as a character. )

 Henry is a misogynistic drug-smuggler who doesn’t know when to shut up.
-He is enamored by the swastika as a symbol of Nazism, and anything he could learn about the symbol’s humble history would only make him more proud of his tattoo.
-He probably brought up the swastika just to make people uncomfortable.
+He is enamored by the swastika for its mere power to upset people, and anything he could learn about the symbol’s humble history would only make him more proud of his tattoo.
 Call him a straw-man if you like, but I’d call him a caricature.
 He’s an effigy, an object made to be sacrificed.

 In Dante’s Inferno, Dante meets real-life political figures from Florence.
 Through their conversations Dante scathingly criticizes them, their parties, and their religious beliefs.
 Dante uses this to present his views on contemporary political drama.
 He even meets someone who was still alive at the time of writing, claiming their sin was so heinous a demon took over their mortal form and their soul was dragged to hell before they died.